-So when you are looking for an entry level software engineer job, you should also search for software developers.
-You will find that you end up with more results for jobs, even for a self taught software engineer like yourself.
+So when you are looking for an entry-level software engineer job, you should also search for software developers.
+You will find that you end up with more results for jobs, even for a self-taught software engineer like yourself.

 Also, you may want to type into the search box for jobs that come with the title “software development engineer.”
-This is a term companies use when finding candidates with relevant software engineer skills.
+This is a term companies use when finding candidates with relevant software engineering skills.